jeremy-miller/weather/README.md

 - [License](#license)

 ## Motivation
-I created this project to learn Go.
+I created this project to try Go.

 ## Usage
 This implementation uses a Docker container to isolate the execution environment.